jakubj1/Olist-analysis/README.md

 The newly created table was joined by additional datasets—“order_payments”, “customers”, and “order_reviews” using the left join operation.
 The final, filtered dataset was exported to Excel and then to Tableau for visualization.

+All the Tableau visualizations are accessible in .png format in the library.